The Nightscape Photography Settings You Need to Know to Master the Genre

-White balance is generally personal preference and if you shoot RAW you’ll be afforded a lot more freedom to tweak your white balance in post, but it’s always good to try and nail it first try.
+When it comes to what white balance to use for night photography and nightscapes, it’s generally my personal preference to tweak it in post because it’s a non-destructive edit.
+Additionally, if you shoot RAW you’ll be afforded a lot more freedom to tweak your white balance in post, although it’s always good to try and nail it first try.
 Moonlight is 4100 Kelvin, so that is a great place to start.
-I’ve had good results anywhere from 2800 K all the way to 7200 K depending on various light sources, and desired results.
+I’ve had good results anywhere from 2800 K all the way to 7200 K depending on various light sources and desired results.

 Where to Focus in Nightscape Photography